 Medicare-for-all and Other Proposals to Expand Public Coverage

-- This slideshow provides an overview of where the 12 leading Democratic presidential candidates stand on health reform.
+- This slideshow highlights the leading candidates’ positions on Medicare-for-all and a public option, including key differences among plans.
 This side-by-side comparison tool compares the major bills introduced in Congress this year to expand public health coverage.
-This testimony explains the different approaches and their implications.
+This explainer examines key aspects of public option proposals and their potential implications.

 - This polling data note looks at Americans’ challenges affording health care.

-- This analysis looks at state laws affecting coverage for abortion services in Medicaid, Affordable Care Act (ACA) Marketplace plans, and other private insurance.
-This brief probes more deeply into the Hyde Amendment, which prohibits federal funds from being used to pay for abortion with limited exceptions.
+- This analysis looks at state laws affecting insurance coverage for abortion services in Medicaid, Affordable Care Act (ACA) Marketplace plans, and other private insurance.
+This brief examines the Hyde Amendment, which prohibits federal funds from being used to pay for abortion with limited exceptions.

-- This recent poll and updated slideshow examine the public’s views on Roe v.
+- This updated slideshow examine the public’s views on Roe v.
 Wade, state laws prohibiting abortions after a “fetal heartbeat” is detected, coverage for preventive services under the ACA, new Title X regulations, and other reproductive health policy issues.